 Weekly readings will be assigned on Brightspace.
-There is no required textbook.
+There is no required textbook for this course.

-All readings will be available through the Western Libraries online system (or Brightspace).
+All readings will be available through the Western Libraries online system (or on Brightspace).

 4. Course Objectives and Format

 Objectives:

 - An understanding of space and place within the context of tourism; - An understanding of geographical concepts and theories of tourism; - An understanding of the application of these concepts and theories to real world places.